 Web design is important.
 It’s the look and feel of your website.
 But you need to have substance too if you’re to persuade visitors to contact you.
 A professional copywriter can help you create pages like these:

 If you’d like to add to your existing website but aren’t sure where to go with it, consider writing some copy to promote a niche.

 Do you have a dental or orthodontia specialty?
 Is there a certain type of prospect who’s a particularly good fit for you?

 Maybe you enjoy working with children.
 Or perhaps you’re especially good working with people who are afraid of dentists.
-Maybe you have special expertise in fitting dentures, or you’re specialized in periodontics, restorative dentistry, cosmetic dentistry or family dentistry.
-You get the idea.
+Maybe you have special expertise in fitting dentures, or you’re specialized in periodontics, restorative dentistry, cosmetic dentistry, endodontics or family dentistry.

-Rather than be a dentist for EVERYTHING, select a few specialty areas that you can promote in the copy on your site and use to attract new patients and grow your practice.
+Rather than be a dentist for EVERYTHING, select a specialty area(s) that you can promote in the copywriting on your site to set yourself apart from other dentists and attract new patients to your practice.

 You can get on that first or second page with the right content.
-And that’s the type of free advertising that can rapidly grow your chiropractic practice.
+It’s possible.
+And that’s the type of free advertising that can rapidly grow your dental or orthodontic practice.

 In 2018 Google made a significant change to its broad core algorithm with an eye toward improving the quality of its results.
 This certainly was not the first such update; Google has had many.
-But this particular one, now being called the “Google Medic Update” for reasons you’ll soon understand, has special significance for dental and healthcare practices.
+But this particular one called the “Google Medic Update” for reasons you’ll soon understand, has special significance for dental and healthcare practices.

 Many medical and healthcare-related websites took an immediate hit thanks to Google Medic Update, dropping in the rankings.
 What quickly became clear was that Google wants healthcare-related websites to prove their legitimacy and trustworthiness.
 Medical information should come from reputable websites/companies, and the content should be created by authorities in the industry.